IbrahimAlKhalil/chat-api/README.md

 3. The example application should now be running and accessible at `http://localhost:7005`.

----

-Please make sure to create a `.env` file based on the provided `.env.example` file and update the configuration according to your environment.
-Feel free to customize the README.md file further based on your specific project details.

 ## License

 Chat API is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the codebase as per the terms of the license.